Urvashitirthani/Pythonlearn/README.md

-# Python Programs – Factorial Function and Math Module Operations
+Python Programs: Factorial Function and Math Module Calculations

-This repository contains two Python scripts that demonstrate basic mathematical operations using functions and the built-in `math` module in Python.
+This repository contains two Python scripts that demonstrate:

+- Using a recursive function to calculate the factorial of a number.
+- Performing mathematical operations using Python's built-in `math` module.

+---

-## Task 1 – Factorial Calculation
+## Task 1: Factorial Calculation

-This script prompts the user to enter a non-negative integer and calculates the factorial of that number using a recursive function.
-The result is printed to the console.
+This script prompts the user to enter a non-negative integer and calculates its factorial using a recursive function.

+### Example

+Enter a number: 5
+Factorial of 5 is 120

-### Code Overview:
+### Code

 ```python
 def factorial(n):